AhmetArtunBostan/AhmetArtunBostanProject/README.md

 This project is for educational purposes.

 ---
-Developed as part of the Mobile Programming course.
+Developed as part of the Hybrid mobile application development

+---
+Special thanks to Mrs. Aneta Narwojsz for all her guidance and teachings throughout this semester.
+Your knowledge and support have been invaluable.